Thesis Writing and Filing

 Q3: If I file during the summer, will I receive a summer degree?

-A3: No. Any student that files after the spring deadline in May, will receive a fall degree.
-If you file during the summer, remember to write “Fall” on your title page!
+A3: Yes.
+If you file before the last day of summer session, you will receive an August degree.
+If you file during the summer, remember to write “Summer” on your title page!

 Q1: I’ve seen other theses from former students that were / that had __________, should I follow that format?